Get a quote and call our team on

 • Doorstop: This is a small piece of hardware that prevents the door from swinging too far in one direction.

-All these are the most common names for parts of a doorway, there are slight variations usually from different countries such as the Uk and the USA which are detailed below too.
+All these are the most common part names for a doorway, there are slight variations usually from different countries such as the UK and the USA which are detailed below too.

 The Anatomy of a Door Explained